dezlymacauley/solidity-study-journal/progress_tracker.md

 # I will try again some other time.

 - Lesson 19: Interact with a smart contract using the CLI
+- Lesson 20: Deploying a smart contract on testnet (Sepolia)
+- Lesson 21: Verify a smart contract on Etherscan
+- Lesson 22: Cleaning up the project
+- Lesson 23: Introduction to Alchemy
+- Lesson 24: Wrap up, congratulations!

 ---